Tongzhou-Yu/ar-portal-arfoundation-urp/README.md

 ### Introduction
 AR user can walk through the portal with AR device from AR experience to VR experience.
 ### Key Assets
-`Script` Portable Door as the component of `gameobject` Portal.
+`PortalDoor.csharp` as the component of `gameobject` Portal which is the child of `gameobject` Portal Door.
+>Innerworld `gameobject` should be the parent of all the `gameobject` inside the portal, everything will be automatically controlled.
+>In World Layer `int` should be the number of `layer` InWorldN.
+>Out World Layer `int` should be the number of `layer` OutWorldN.
 ### Scene Recording
 ![Portable Door](https://github.com/Tongzhou-Yu/ar-portal-arfoundation-urp/blob/main/ScreenRecordingGIF/PortableDoor.gif)
 ## 3️⃣ Portable Object
 ### Introduction
 specific `gameobject` such as the blue ball in the scene can move through the portal from inner world to outer world.
 ### Key Assets
-`Script` Portable Object as the component of `gameobject` Portable Object.
+`PortableObject.csharp` as the component of `gameobject` Portable Object which is the child of `gameobject` InnerWorld.
+>Innerworld `gameobject` should be the parent of all the `gameobject` inside the portal, everything will be automatically controlled.
+>In World Layer `int` should be the number of `layer` InWorldN.
+>Out World Layer `int` should be the number of `layer` OutWorldN.
 ### Scene Recording
 ![Portable Object](https://github.com/Tongzhou-Yu/ar-portal-arfoundation-urp/blob/main/ScreenRecordingGIF/PortableObject.gif)
 ## 4️⃣ Dome Slider